Benign prostatic hyperplasia

 Yes, fruits and vegetables that rich in vitamin C and beta-carotene may be helpful in protecting against enlarged prostate.
 You can get vitamin C in abundant amount by having citrus fruits, broccoli, cauliflower, dark green leafy vegetables, guavas, berries, kiwi fruit, etc. Recommended daily intake of vitamin C for an adult male is 90 to 2,000 milligrams per day.

-Yes, enlarged prostate may lead to blood in the urine or hematuria.
 As prostate enlarges, there is growth of blood vessels within the prostate.
 Growing prostate may cause rupture of these blood vessels leading to leakage of blood through urethra.
 Hematuria may also be due to growth of blood vessels after surgical removal of prostate.

 When enlarged prostate is associated with cancer of prostate then it can spread to bone giving rise to bone pain especially back pain.
 Sometimes, infection of prostate may also cause back pain.